Test Id : MDSMF

 Suggests clinical disorders or settings where the test may be helpful

-Detecting a neoplastic clone associated with the common chromosome abnormalities seen in patients with myelodysplastic syndromes or other myeloid malignancies using client specified probes
+Detecting recurrent common chromosome abnormalities associated with myelodysplastic syndromes (MDS) or other myeloid malignancies using client-specified probe set(s)

 Reflex Tests